shinmyung0/loglite/README.md

 # loglite

 A light weight logger for golang.
-A global logger initialized for your entire app.
-Two log levels : Debug and Log.
-Debug is for verbose information helpful for debugging (Don't go overboard though).
-Log is for information useful to the user.
+Two loggers for Debug and Info.

 # Example